zendframework/zend-expressive/doc/book/container/factories.md

 When the `config` service is present, the factory can utilize several keys in order to seed the `Application` instance:

-- `middleware_pipeline` can be used to seed pre- and/or post-routing middleware:
+- `middleware_pipeline` can be used to seed the middleware pipeline:

   ```php
   'middleware_pipeline' => [